AlessioPeluso/AlessioPeluso.github.io/README.md

 # Jekyll theme website

-Website made from a tutorial made from murraco using Jekyll, find it in his github.
+Website made from a tutorial made from Mauricio Urraco using Jekyll, find it in his github.